IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 8. Upon receiving the Retrieve Document [ITI-68] the XDS FHIR interface tries to retrieve the document from the XDS Repository.
 Retrieve Document Set [ITI-43].
 9. Downloaded the document, Ms. Fox can view the report.

-<a name="security-considerations"> </a>

 ## 1:54.5 Security Considerations

-This profile require actors to audit the transactions that creates Subscription and send notifications, grouping with an [ATNA](https://profiles.ihe.net/ITI/TF/Volume1/ch-9.html) Secure Node or Secure Application is strongly recommended in order to track the subscriptions and the notification sent.
+This profile requires actors to audit the transactions that create subscriptions and send notifications, grouping with an [ATNA](https://profiles.ihe.net/ITI/TF/Volume1/ch-9.html) Secure Node or Secure Application is strongly recommended in order to track the subscriptions and the notification sent.
 For further considerations about Audit record refer to [BALP profile](https://profiles.ihe.net/ITI/BALP/).
-User authentication/authorization represents another important factor to consider in order to avoid malicious creation/updating Subscription.
+User authentication/authorization represents another important factor to consider in order to avoid malicious creation/updating of subscriptions.
 Grouping DSUBm actors with actors in the Internet User Authorization (IUA) Profile enables deployments to mitigate these security issues.
 See ITI TF-2x: [Appendix Z.8 “Mobile Security Considerations”](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.8-mobile-security-considerations).

-The reader should also consider the indication included in [Safety and Security](https://build.fhir.org/ig/HL7/fhir-subscription-backport-ig/safety_security.html).
+The reader should also consider the indication included in [Safety and Security](https://build.fhir.org/ig/HL7/fhir-subscription-backport-ig/safety_security.html) section.

-<a name="other-grouping"> </a>

 ## 1:54.6 Cross-Profile Considerations